ShoaibPathan/nearby-fastfood/README.md

 # Reflection

 Learning how to use Yelp Fusion with Apple's MapKit API was a great experience.
-Networking proved challenging, but the troubleshooting process forced me to research more into Alamofire.
+Networking proved challenging, but troubleshooting forced me to research more into Alamofire.
 In hindsight, I probably could have built this using Apple's URLSession.

 Things to do: